getlantern/tassis/docs/README.md

 For all other messages, the remote end (both client and server) should respond with an [Ack](#signal.Ack) whose sequence number is set to the sequence number of the message that is being acknowledged.

+### Configuration Messages
+Whenever a client opens a connection, the server immediately sends a Configuration message that informs the client of current configuration parameters like maximum attachment sizes, etc.

 ## External Dependencies
 tassis needs a [database](../db/db.go) for storing key distribution information and a pub/sub [message broker](../broker/broker.go) for exchanging messages between users.